 The following tables show the estimates of cumulative incurred claims, including both claims notified and IBNR for each successive underwriting year at each reporting date, together with cumulative payments to date.
+The 2017 and prior net claims were part of the reinsurance to close transferred to Syndicate 1994 at the beginning of 2021, and therefore not included in this table.
 Balances have been translated at exchange rates prevailing at 31 December 2023 in all cases.